 From live-teaching and real-time feedback and interaction, to online Chinese lessons that engage using software and multimedia, a thorough learning experience is now more available than ever.
 Immersive bite-sized online classes that complement home-based-learning are available for your child.
 A new wave of modern educators are fully equipped and ready to bring students to the next level of Chinese mastery.
 But why then are our young learners still struggling to learn Chinese?

-The best way to learn Chinese for kids is to start by cultivating habits at home.
-Here are some habits you can start doing, that make learning Chinese part of your child’s everyday routine:
+The best way to learn Chinese for children is to start by cultivating habits at home

 Did you know that your habits and actions can actively engage your child’s learning abilities and create significant impact?
 By seeing how you react to the language and learning it, your child learns whether or not to appreciate the Chinese language.

-The way parents model behaviour is key.
-Parents can make a big difference by demonstrating the behaviours they expect from their children.
+The way parents model behavior is key.
+Parents can make a big difference by demonstrating the behaviors they expect from their children.